adamint/spotify-web-api-kotlin/README.md

 ```

 # How do I use this?
-You must first create a `SpotifyAPI` object by using the exposed `Builder`, as shown below.
+You must first create a `SpotifyAPI` or `SpotifyClientAPI` object by using the exposed `Builder`, as shown below.
 Keep in mind, you only need to create one of these!
+An example for creating the API object without client credentials:
 ```kotlin
     val api = SpotifyAPI.Builder("clientId","clientSecret").build()
 ```
 After you've done this, you have access to the following objects:
+###Public:
   - `SpotifyAPI#search` returns a `SearchAPI` object, allowing you to search for tracks, albums, playlists, and artists
   - `SpotifyAPI#albums` returns an `AlbumAPI` object, allowing you to retrieve albums and their tracks
   - `SpotifyAPI#artists` returns an `ArtistsAPI` object, allowing you to retrieve artists by their ids, get their albums and top tracks, and see related artists.